COVID vaccine: CDC expands booster rollout, OKs mixing shots

 But she stressed that the vaccines work and that moving forward with the recommendations makes sense for the sake of being clear and allowing flexibility when it comes to boosters.

-Despite the concerns of some members, the panels’ votes ended up being unanimous.
+Despite the concerns by some members, the panels’ votes ended up being unanimous.

 The vast majority of the nearly 190 million Americans who are fully vaccinated against COVID-19 have received the Pfizer or Moderna options, while J&J recipients account for only about 15 million.